-- Free, practical, curriculum-based, hands-on training on integrating technology into the classroom curriculum - Creation of a Unit Portfolio that integrates technology into the teacher's existing curriculum - Opportunity to purchase university/continuing education credits, based on availability (to be established by the MOE)
+- Free, practical, standards-based, hands-on training on integrating technology into the classroom curriculum - Creation of a Unit Portfolio that integrates technology into the teacher's existing curriculum

 Section 1: Recruiting Participant Teachers

 Part 2: Considering Recruitment Strategies

 Teachers have very busy schedules and often have access to a variety of professional development opportunities.
 To convince teachers to take your course, you need to show them that it will be a worthwhile experience that will enhance their instruction and improve their students' learning.
 You may also need to convince administrators of the course's value.
 In this activity, you review strategies to help recruit Participant Teachers.